bsumser/fourierTransformer/README.md

 * Compile with "make" and run with "./main".
 Object files can be removed with "make clean".
 * Dependencies
+OpenCV is required for image processing.
+Here is a link from StackOverflow on [installation](https://stackoverflow.com/questions/65738296/how-to-run-a-simple-opencv-code-in-c-on-linux).
 * Launch options

 ### Contribution guidelines ###